Airbus versus Boeing Japan battle switches to ANA

 Airbus may have a slight advantage as the first A350 variant, the -900, had its first flight in June.
 The data from those tests flights is being used to confirm the information that Airbus has been giving prospective customers.

-By the time the first A350 reaches JAL in 2019, the A350 would be a mature aircraft program with deliveries scheduled to begin in late 2014.
+By the time the first A350 reaches JAL in 2019, the A350 would be a mature aircraft programme with deliveries scheduled to begin in late 2014.

 The 777X, meanwhile, remains a concept that has not been launched.
 Uncertainty about its delivery schedule and performance, especially after JAL’s decision, means that Boeing executives must build a stronger case, said the source close to the company.